qnmateen/qnmateen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on RNA-Seq
+- 🔭 I’m a student of MS Research IIT Delhi, currently working on RNA-Seq
 - 🌱 I’m currently learning Machine learning
 - 👯 I’m looking to collaborate on projects
 - 💬 Ask me about computational biology
-- 📫 How to reach me: fb.com/itsqnm instagram.com/itsqnm
 - ⚡ Hobbies: Photography, Walking.

 <!--